wlieberz/github-user-page-content/docs/index.md

 # About this Blog

-This blog will probably mostly contain posts about DevOps, programming, Linux, neat opensource projects, and suchlike topics.
+This blog will probably mostly contain posts about DevOps, programming, Linux, neat opensource projects, and similar topics.

 It will probably be updated sporadically and infrequently.

 ## About Me